The Truth About Firefighter Retirement Benefits

 New firefighter retirement age: 57

 It's a myth that all firefighters retire at 50 with 90% of their salary.
-The retirement age for new firefighters in Marin is 57.
-While less than 1/2 of Marin firefighters were once allowed to retuire by age 50 (most were able to retire at 55), few have the years of service by age 50 to retire at all, much less at 90%.
-The reason very few receive this level or benefit is that they would have had to start working age 20 to earn 30 years by age 50.
+The minimum retirement age for all new firefighters in Marin is 57.
+While some Marin firefighters hired earlier are allowed to retire at age 55 (and a few at 50), few have the 30 years of service required to see this now defunct benefit.
+Firefighters hired before the enactment of PEPRA would have had to start working at age 20 and work 30 years by age 50.
 The average age of new firefighters in Marin is 27.
-Most firefighters nationally start their careers between age 27-29, and is increasing as education and training requirements increase.
-Besides this, the majority of veteran firefighters pay into a 3 percent at age 55 retirement plan.
-They would need 37.5 years of service at age 50 to earn 90 percent, and would have had to start working at age 12 if the claims made by anti-worker groups were true.
+Most firefighters nationally start their careers between age 25-29, and this is increasing as education and training requirements increase.
+Since the majority of veteran firefighters in Marin pay into an age 55 retirement plan, they would need 37.5 years of service at age 50 to earn 90 percent and would have had to start working at age 12 if the claims made by anti-worker groups were true.

 Firefighters gave up pay and benefits to negotiate better retirements